keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 >mkdir ~/bin
 ```

-We&#8217;ll want to modify the PATH to contain this directory and the Java executable directory.
+We'll want to modify the PATH to contain this directory and the Java executable directory.
 Also, we define JAVA\_HOME and JDK\_HOME to be the Java software root; some software may look for these variables.

-In addition, you&#8217;ll probably want to redefine the terminal prompt to at least display the current directory.
+In addition, you'll probably want to redefine the terminal prompt to at least display the current directory.
 I define a prompt (`PS1` variable) below, but this PS1 syntax may not work for bash, and you may want to customize it to your own taste.
-Mine displays the previous command&#8217;s return value (0 for success, nonzero for failure), the time, the host name (convenient to differentiate from other hosts to which you may be logged in with ssh, etc.), and the current directory.
+Mine displays the previous command's return value (0 for success, nonzero for failure), the time, the host name (convenient to differentiate from other hosts to which you may be logged in with ssh, etc.), and the current directory.

 Edit `~/.zshrc` to make the above changes: